Best Raffle Ever! 2020

 The Best Raffle Ever! prize will be on display at the Wardsboro Public Library (when it reopens to the public).

 BUY RAFFLE TICKETS ON THIS PAGE --SELECT BUY NOW!
 The Friends will register your tickets and notify you by email of your purchase.

 PRINT YOUR OWN RAFFLE TICKETS RIGHT NOW!
 Be sure your printer is on.
 Next, mail in your tickets and payment early to Friends, PO Box 137, Wardsboro VT 05355.

 The Friends are very appreciative of the donation from Linda Gifkins.
 She says “It takes about 40 hours to complete a project like this.
 I love to do these classic folk art designs because they are simple, yet very expressive.”
 This is the fourth time one of her hooked rug creations has been offered as a raffle prize, so you don’t want to miss this one!

-The drawing will be held at the Gilfeather Turnip Festival on Saturday, October 24, 2020.
+The drawing will be held on Saturday, October 24, 2020.
 Each year, the proceeds of the Best Raffle Ever! help cover the cost of utilities and upkeep at the Gloria Danforth Memorial building, which is the home of the Wardsboro Public Library at 170 Main Street.